 Realizing Educational Achievement Can Happen.
 That is a powerful statement, and it is one being repeated in Hart County and throughout Georgia.

-Now in its fourth year the REACH Hart Community Education Foundation (REACH Hart) Program has partnered with REACH Georgia to encourage Hart County Charter System students to seek higher education and broaden their options for future careers.
+Now in its fifth year, the REACH Hart Community Education Foundation (REACH Hart) Program has partnered with REACH Georgia to encourage Hart County Charter System students to seek higher education and broaden their options for future careers.

 REACH Hart was founded in 2017, then grew in 2018 to form a non-profit 501 (c) (3) foundation to further support its efforts through donations from community members and businesses.
 Both REACH Hart and REACH Georgia’s mission align to ensure Georgia’s academically promising students have the academic, social and financial support needed to graduate high school, access a college education and achieve postsecondary success.